kartoza/docker-postgis/README.md

 There are a number of other docker postgis containers out there.
 This one differentiates itself by:

-* provides ssl support out of the box and enforces ssl client connections
+* Provides SSL support out of the box and enforces SSL client connections
-* connections are restricted to the docker subnet
+* Connections are restricted to the docker subnet
-* a default database 'gis' is created for you so you can use this container 'out of the box' when it runs with e.g. QGIS
+* A default database `gis` is created for you so you can use this container 'out of the box' when it runs with e.g. QGIS
 * Streaming replication and logical replication support included (turned off by default)
-* Ability to create multiple database when you spin the database.
+* Ability to create multiple database when starting the container.
-* Ability to create multiple schemas when spinning the database.
+* Ability to create multiple schemas when starting the container.
 * Enable multiple extensions in the database when setting it up.
 * Gdal drivers automatically registered for pg raster.
 * Support for out-of-db rasters.